 What is the "Section 106" historic landscape review and can I be involved?

 The same type of federal funding and approvals that trigger NEPA also trigger a separate federal law, called the "Section 106" process because it is based on Section 106 of the National Historic Preservation Act of 1966.
-Under Section 106, the FAA must identify areas in and around the possible tree removal zones to determine whether the houses and associated landscaping are eligible for listing in the National Register of Historic Places.
-In this case, the review process will probably focus upon residential subdivisions and landscapes around the airport that were platted and developed between 1909 and the early 1960's (the review focuses on any property older than fifty years).
-Removal of trees that were originally a part of an historical planned development, or that may be newer but reflect the continuation of a deliberate landscaping plan, could be determined to be a harmful effect to historic properties.
-In that case,a separate law requires FAA and LRAA to avoid tree removal or, at a minimum, minimize the removal through other actions (e.g., trimming instead of removal).
+Under Section 106, the FAA was required to identify areas in and around the possible tree removal zones to determine whether the houses and associated landscaping are eligible for listing in the National Register of Historic Places.
+Removal of trees that were originally a part of an historical planned development, or that may be newer but reflect the continuation of a deliberate landscaping plan, were determined through consultation with the State Historic Preservation Officer (SHPO) and 15 other consulting parties to be a harmful effect to historic properties.
+Mitigation has not yet been resolved.

 The Section 106 process is required by federal law and is completely independent of, and does not involve or trigger, designation as a local historic district or landmark under Louisville Metro’s ordinance.